-To mark the beginning of today's fast for the 12 Apostles, we will be assembling this icon as a work in progress until the feast on June 30.
+It might be summer soon, but the fun lessons can continue!
+Plan ahead for the fast of the 12 Apostles, and assemble this icon as a work in progress until the feast on June 30.
 On the first day, the children will cut out and glue the icon of Christ in the center of the Tree, learning the memory verse, "I am the vine, you are the branches; he who abides in Me and I in him, he bears much fruit, for apart from Me you can do nothing." from John 15:5.
-Tomorrow and each day to follow, we will focus on one Apostle at a time, placing them on the icon as we learn each Saint's troparion.
+Each day to follow, focus on one Apostle at a time, reading their life, learning their experiences and placing them on the icon.
+Each has a troparion as well to chant!

 Click here to download the smaller icons